orangeduck/Cello/INSTALL.md

     $ make

-This will build `libCello.a` and `libCello.so` which can then be included directly into any projects.
+This will build `libCello.a` and `libCello.so` which can then be included directly into any projects as required.

 Installing